shivannis/xandr-docs-public/xandr-docs/articles/data-providers/managing-public-and-private-custom-segments.md

 # Managing public and private (custom) segments

 The Data Marketplace supports both public and private segments.
-This means that any segment – whether public or private – used through the data marketplace will be cleared and reported on by Xandr.
+This means that any segment – whether public or private – used through the
+Data Marketplace is cleared and reported on by Xandr.
 Both the data provider and data buyer benefit from the operational savings of our clearing house and the detailed reporting of data usage.
 The purpose of this page is to provide best practices depending on the types of data you provide through the marketplace.

 ## Public segments

 Public segments are segments that are immediately available to all data buyers in the Data Marketplace.
 These segments typically represent a data provider's standard offering.
-Xandr will automatically share this segment to all Data Marketplace buyers.
+Xandr automatically shares this segment with all Data Marketplace buyers.

 > [!IMPORTANT]
 > For data providers to be visible to buyers, they must have at least one segment publicly mapped to their taxonomy.